 Excellent mobile connectivity is available in Port Blair and in some parts of Havelock however as you travel to the other Islands, you may find that it is either completely absent or present but not excellent.
 Networks currently available here are BSNL, Airtel, Reliance and Vodafone.

 Owing to the dense foliage there are pockets where no mobile signal is available.
 Beach No.7 where Barefoot at Havelock is located is one such pocket.
-Here, BSNL connections work well but none of the other mobile giants will.
+Here, BSNL and Airtel connections work well but none of the other mobile giants will.
 Certain pockets in the resort have excellent connectivity whereas certain areas have no network at all.
 During the monsoon, signals from the tower can be very weak and sometimes making or receiving a call is not possible via mobile.
 However if you venture toward a clearing or towards the beach you cellular phone will begin to pick up signal.
-For those who plan to take a holiday on these islands and stay connected to work with their Blackberry phones, it may come as a disappointment that the popular BB does not work in the Andaman Islands with the exception of Port Blair.

 Internet is available on Havelock and Port Blair.
 While connectivity in Port Blair is fairly good with fast connections, on Havelock the internet is reputed to be very slow as most are on dial up connections.
 Large downloads are almost impossible.
 Some resorts offer satellite internet which is faster however much more expensive.
 Many islands have no internet facilities at all.
-Do note that the Barefoot at Havelock resort does not offer internet services to resort guests.
+Do note that there is Wi-Fi available at Barefoot at Havelock resort lobby.

 The Andamans although geographically close to the destination of Thailand, is nothing like it when it comes to shopping.
 Owing to the fact that tourism is still fairly new to these islands, you will not see any shopping malls or duty free shops.
 This is definitely not a bargain shopper's paradise nor is it a fashion capital like Milan.